mattsingleton2/TTA_HTML-And-CSS/README.md

 ### WebProject
 This contains the tutorial web project that was guided on TTA.
 I've modified it to be about Memphis Table Tennis instead of the typical space station.

+### One-Page Website
+This contains an assignment I did for a one-page website.
+HTML / CSS only without use of libraries or other crutches.